GA-SF-ADI/adi-2-resources/week-8-services/40-friday-job-scheduler/lessons/job-scheduler-lesson/Readme.md

 ```

->Check: What logic do you think goes in the onStartJob()?
-The onStopJob()? (onStartJob() when the job is started, onStopJob() when it is interrupted)

 There are two interesting things to note about these two methods before we proceed.
 The first has to do with onStopJob is called.
 It is not like the lifecycle methods onStop() or onPause() that get called whenever the Activity gets Paused or Stopped.
 If the Job naturally finishes, onStopJob will not be called.

 The second thing worth noting is the return value of the onStartJob() method.
 Right now, it returns false.
 That means there isn't any extra work that needs to be done in the Service.

->Check: Can you think of any reasons why there might be more work to be done in the Service when we hit the return statement?

 If you are going to be using an extra thread to carry out more logic, you need to return true so it doesn't close your process